AHMETZAFERSAGLIK/Detecting-Alzheimer-on-Morphological-Connectivity-Strength-with-Two-New-Graph-Attention-Methods/README.md

 can be used to solve the real-word data challenging issues on the graph representation.
 With this study, we expect our combination model can detect brain illness at the high accuracy.

+This is the code part for
+Run Main file without any paramether.All paramethers (epoch,learning rate etc) are hidden in code.As data set ı used LH an RH Mr scans of brain.Please check the paper writen by us.
+Thank you

+For more question:zafersaglk@gmail.com